 - Advanced analytics with breakdowns by app, device, and geographic location.

-- Offers an embeddable player for website and social media integration.
+- It offers an embeddable player for a website and social media integration.

 Castos is another podcast hosting service that simplifies the whole process for you, the podcaster, and helps you to make money from your podcast.